How-To Creole

 local_library What You Will Learn

-In this lesson, you will learn how to say to whom does something belongs to by using possessive pronouns such as mwen (my), ou (your), etc.
+In this lesson, you will learn how to show ownership by using possessive pronouns such as mwen (my), ou (your), etc.

 You will also learn how to use the Creole word pa to really stress the fact that something belongs to you.